hanny-bal/hanny-bal.github.io/_posts/2022-11-01-plotly_basics.md

 layout: post
 title:  "Clickly graphics!
 Interactive data visualization in R with Plotly."
 date:   2022-11-06 14:30:00 +0100
 excerpt: "Most data is easy to visualize – but doing it well is hard.
 In-between axis names, color schemes and orientations one can easily get lost.
-A guide to navigating   wilderness with Plotly."
+A guide to navigating this wilderness with Plotly."
 thumbnail: /images/2022/2022-11-05-plotly_thumbnail.png
 tag: Data Science
 useplotly: true